-The task is a design proposal for a Sustainable Dwelling for up to 25 people.
-This is to be conceptually arranged in a combination of about 5dwellings in the sense of a cluster of urbanisation, while one dwelling is presented in more detail.
-This enlargement will include the definition ofcommunity/public space as context for the dwelling proposal.
+The task was to make a design proposal for a Sustainable Dwelling that could accommodate up to 25 people.
+This was to be conceptually arranged in a combination of about 5 dwellings in the sense of a cluster of urbanisation, while one dwelling was presented in more detail.
+This enlargement would include the definition of community/public space as context for the dwelling proposal.
 Communal dwelling should enhance the ongoing development of the greenerypercentage around the selected site.

-A participatory approach in design is recommended to review the courtyard system/cultural synthesis of the many tribes along the Sahel-Savanahshelterbelt.
-Further study of the Cultures along the region will help propose architectural solutions for the civilisation on the GGW belt.
+A participatory approach in design was recommended to review the courtyard system/cultural synthesis of the many tribes along the Sahel-Savanahshelterbelt.
+Further study of the Cultures along the region would help propose architectural solutions for the civilisation on the GGW belt.

-The competition encourages participants to view the environment as a design resource for innovation, through the use of sustainable materials and novel design approaches for change investigations.
-Participants are expected to trigger many opportunities and explore solution-driven approaches to indigenous architectural challenges.
-Learning opportunities willinclude design that responds to realities of climate change, climate actions, peculiar contexts in urbanism, and the making of culture-sensitive productive rural landscapes while taking into account the need for affordable shelter, resilient dwelling, and sustainable livability in twenty -first-century rurality.
+The competition encouraged participants to view the environment as a design resource for innovation, through the use of sustainable materials and novel design approaches for change investigations.
+Participants were expected to trigger many opportunities and explore solution-driven approaches to indigenous architectural challenges.
+Learning opportunities would include design that respond to realities of climate change, climate actions, peculiar contexts in urbanism and the making of culture-sensitive productive rural landscapes while taking into account the need for affordable shelter, resilient dwelling, and sustainable livability in twenty -first-century rurality.